 All of these delicious dishes require great pasta and copious amounts of cheese.
 But, what really separates "pretty good" from "can't-stop-eating-this-because-it's-sooooo-delicious" is the marinara sauce.

-This marinara sauce is guaranteed to make your house smell like an Italian grandmother moved in and started cooking for you.
+So, this recipe begins with a big pot of my all-time favorite Homemade Marinara.
+This sauce is guaranteed to make your house smell like an Italian grandmother moved in and started cooking for you.

 The recipe includes a bit of red wine, plus plenty of garlic, onions, crushed red pepper, Italian herbs, and fresh basil and parsley.
 It’s incredibly rich and thick, and so packed with flavor that you won't be able to stop yourself from eating it by the spoonful.
 (Don't even try.)

-This recipe uses a combination of whole milk ricotta, mozzarella, and parmesan cheese plus a generous amount of Italian seasoning and some fresh chives for the shell filling.
+This recipe for 3-cheese stuffed shells includes a combination of whole milk ricotta, mozzarella, and parmesan cheese plus a generous amount of Italian seasoning and some fresh chives for the shell filling.
+The result is a rich, cheesy filling packed with plenty of fresh flavors.

 Variations on this Classic Stuffed Shells Recipe